-Cyberattacks on large healthcare organizations and health authorities across Canada continue to make news in 2019, proving that even an extensive security infrastructure cannot always prevent a cyberattack.
+Cyberattacks on large healthcare organizations and health authorities across Canada continue to make news, proving that even an extensive security infrastructure cannot always prevent a cyberattack.
 A human defence is critical.

 The Saegis Cybersecurity Solution was launched October 1, 2019!
 It provides tailored ongoing education and tools to empower clinics to protect patient data from a cyberattack.